Paloys/GoldenTrainer/README.md

 - If you want the mod to be activated or not
 - The required number of completions before switching to another screen.

-### Todo :
-- Fix a minor bug in 7A-3k with checkpoints 28 and 20 due to the fact that there is both a transition and a checkpoint trigger

 ### Contact me :
 I'm on the [official Celeste discord server](https://discord.gg/6qjaePQ) as Paloys#7527, feel free to dm me if you have a question !